 Director of Global Agency Development, Facebook

-As Director of Global Agency Development at Facebook, Patrick Harris leads a team that drives education, advocacy and partnerships with global holding companies and their advertising agencies.
+As the director of global agency development at Facebook, Patrick Harris leads a team that drives education, advocacy and partnerships with global holding companies and their advertising agencies.
 Patrick has led go-to-market sales activities for product launches, namely Instagram and Premium Video.

 Patrick serves on the board of directors at World Savvy, an education nonprofit focused on integrating the highest quality of competence teaching and learning, and iDiverse, the IAB Education Foundation’s initiative to strengthen diversity and create opportunity in the digital media and advertising industries.

-Prior to Facebook, Patrick was the US Director of Search at Microsoft, and led Business Development for Reprise Media, a search engine marketing firm since acquired by Interpublic Group.
+Prior to Facebook, Patrick was the US director of search at Microsoft, and he led business development for Reprise Media, a search engine marketing firm since acquired by Interpublic Group.
 Patrick’s career began at Ask Jeeves (now Ask.com, an IAC company), where he developed sales activities in New York and the Southeast.
-Patrick earned a bachelor’s degree in Communications from the University of San Diego.
+Patrick earned a bachelor’s degree in communications from the University of San Diego.